arangodb/arangodb/Documentation/Manual/Upgrading12.md

 The global `edges` variable has been removed in `arangosh`.
 In ArangoDB 1.1 and before this variable could be used to create and access edge collections.

-Since ArangoDb 1.1, all collections can be accessed using the `db` variable, and there was no need to keep the `edges` variable any longer.
+Since ArangoDB 1.1, all collections can be accessed using the `db` variable, and there was no need to keep the `edges` variable any longer.

 ### arangoimp